BillJr99/Ursinus-CIE100-Fall2024/_pages/syllabus.md

     date: "0"
     title: "Allegory of the Cave, Feminist Manifesto, the Matrix, and Katie Merz's Live the Questions (The Smokestack)"
     readings:
-      - rtitle: "Common Event: Community Drawing Project"
+      - rtitle: "Common Event: Community Drawing Project (9/6)"
         rlink: false
   - week: "1"
     date: "1"